AXeL-dev/portfolio/src/assets/blog/shared-state-management-in-react.md

 Okay, now let's imagine that we want to change **10** properties from within the child component, do you see how much properties we have to add to the parent component to achieve this?
 Yeah, we'll have to add **10** other properties & we'll easily find ourselves with a huge component of **20** properties in the total 😆, in addition that the state update logic will always land on the parent component which is not handy in my opinion.

-No worries, here comes shared state management to the rescue! but wait a minute.. which method/library to choose? 🤔 In fact, it all depends on your app scale & needs, if you're working on a large scale app, i recommand you to go with a robust state management library like **redux** or **recoil**, if not then you can use any library or method that fits well to your needs.
+No worries, here comes shared state management to the rescue! but wait a minute.. which method/library to choose? 🤔 In fact, it all depends on your app scale & needs, if you're working on a large scale app, i recommend you to go with a robust state management library like **redux** or **recoil**, if not then you can use any library or method that fits well to your needs.

 In my case i tried 2 libraries ([hookstate](https://hookstate.js.org/) & [jotai](https://github.com/pmndrs/jotai)) & finally decided to go with **jotai** 'cause it has a simple API, supports [Typescript](https://www.typescriptlang.org/) & suits to my app needs.